Cloud Backup Cybersecurity for US Small Businesses

 How it works

-A secure cloud backup system for small businesses operates through five discrete phases:
+A cloud backup security architecture for a small business operates across four discrete layers:

 -